Group Content Editor

 In early October, the American Society of News Editors explained that its membership structure will turn away from print circulation figures and rely on monthly web traffic.
 ASNE President Mizell Stewart III – the VP for News Ops for Gannett and USA Today Network – acknowledged digital platforms as the first choice of consumers, adding that “the leaders of U.S. newsrooms have moved far beyond their roots in daily newspapers, serving readers across every content platform.”

-Additionally, in reporting an anticipated 8.7% decline in spending on print newspaper ads, the Wall Street Journal also announced a consolidation of print edition sections as part of an effort to make its print newspaper “more sustainable for the long haul and help accelerate the newsroom’s digital transformation.”
+Additionally, in reporting an anticipated 8.7% decline in spending on print newspaper industry ads, the Wall Street Journal also announced a consolidation of print edition sections as part of an effort to make its print newspaper “more sustainable for the long haul and help accelerate the newsroom’s digital transformation.”

 Though not newspaper-specific, the upcoming Digital Publishing Summit set for Dec.
 5-6 in San Francisco will address a wide range of topics, many which the newspaper industry continues to struggle with.